DictumMortuum/rpg/content/dnd/paladin/_index.md

 - {{< black wisdom >}}: It used to be that the paladin casted spells using the wisdom attribute.
 However, the 5th edition paladin uses charisma as a base attribute for their spells, which is important for reducing multiple attribute dependency.
 Now, paladins are also proficient in wisdom saving throws, which appears quite often.
 It's tempting to completely dump this attribute and it is possible, but note that there are a couple of useful skills that are boosted by wisdom, like insight and perception.
 - {{< navy charisma >}}: A paladin has high charisma synergy via his class features.
 This determines the save DC of his spells, the number of uses of {{< feature "cleansing touch" >}} and {{< feature "diving sense" >}}, the power of {{< feature "aura of protection" >}} and finally, it boosts a lot of skills that are based on charisma, like intimidation or persuation.
 This is the main attribute of a paladin, so it's the highest priority.

+## dexterity builds

+I need to acknowledge that it is possible to play a ranged paladin or a paladin that uses two weapon fighting or a paladin that just wants to wield a finesse weapon.
+This has been a trope in all the previous guides that I've read on the paladin class for the 5th edition, that you can do a dexterity-based paladin build and while I think it's true, I won't do it.

+The main reason for this is that, while I was organizing my notes in order to write this guide, it felt like I was writing two different guides - one for a dexterity build and one for a "normal" build.
+I was planning to review races or feats solely due to the fact that they fit this dexterity trope and then I knew that I needed to not lose focus and stay on course.

+Thus, I am going to completely skip dexterity builds; I feel there is a niche for them, but people who read this are predominantly interested in playing a knight in an armor, not a tumbling swashbuckler.

 # races

 ## common